 Changes in awareness and knowledge are determined at field days and stakeholder meetings.
 This is done with anonymous, written, pre-then-post-tests.
 Post-tests also contain questions regarding the probability of implementing or recommending fallow-season stale seedbeds and/or Brassicaceae biofumigation techniques.
 Test format and language will closely follow the “Western Region Sustainable Agriculture Research & Education Program Outreach Survey” provided on the Western SARE website (https://wsaregrants.usu.edu/grants/docs/AppendE.pdf).

 Project concepts were presented to farmers and agricultural professionals at the 2018 Sustainable Agriculture Field Day held at the NMSU Leyendecker Plant Science Research Center in June 2018.
 The presentation included demonstration plots showing mustard seed meal effects on weeds in chile pepper.

-- Potential pest-suppressive properties of Brassicaceae cover crops, mustard seed meal soil amendments and fallow-season stale seedbeds for chile pepper production in New Mexico
+- Benefits and drawbacks for Brassicaceae cover crops, mustard seed meal soil amendments and fallow-season stale seedbeds for chile pepper production in New Mexico

 Educational activities are ongoing.
 At this time, farmers have indicated increased knowledge on the limits and potential for Brassicaceae cover crops, mustard seed meal and fallow-season stale seedbeds.

 Personal conversations indicated farmer adoption of fallow-season stale seedbeds.